kyma-project/api-gateway/docs/user/networkpolicies.md

 # Network Policies

 Network policy support in the API Gateway module is disabled by default.
-Learn how to configure and manage network policies for the module.
+Learn about the network policies for the API Gateway module and how to manage them.

 When enabled, the API Gateway module creates the `kyma-project.io--api-gateway-allow` network policy.
 This policy allows only the following connections:
 - Egress to the `kube-dns` and `local-dns` workloads for in-cluster name resolution.